gcc-mirror/gcc/gcc/rust/checks/errors/borrowck/bir-design-notes.md

 ### Basic Blocks

 A basic block is identified by its index in the function's basic block list.
-It contains a list of BIR nodes (instructions) and a list of successor basic block indices in CFG.
+It contains a list of BIR statements and a list of successor basic block indices in CFG.

-### BIR Nodes (Instructions)
+### BIR Statements

-BIR nodes are of three categories:
+BIR statements are of three categories:

 - An assignment of an expression to a local (place).
 - A control flow operation (switch, return).
-- A special node (not executable) node, which carries additional information for borrow-checking (`StorageDead`, `StorageLive`).
+- A special statement (not executable), which carries additional information for borrow-checking (`StorageDead`, `StorageLive`).

 #### Expressions